albertkawmi/albertkawmi.github.io/_posts/2015-04-27-useful-bash-commands.md

 ```
 `lsof` is short for 'list open files', where 'files' includes network files or sockets.
 In this case we filter by port `:8080` and pipe the result to grep so that only the files that are `LISTEN`ing will be listed.

-The process status `ps` gives us more info about the process with id `3447` in this case.`-e` selects all processes and `-f` outputs full listing details.
+The process status `ps` gives us more info about the process with id `3447`.
+The `-e` flag selects all processes and `-f` outputs full listing details.

-The last command kills the process with that id.
+The last command `kill`s the process with that id.
 The `-9` flag prevents the process from resisting so only use this if you're sure you want to kill it.

 [1]: http://ss64.com/bash/du.html "du man page"
 [2]: http://stackoverflow.com/questions/6085156/using-semicolon-vs-plus-with-exec-in-find#answer-6085237 "+ vs ; when using find and exec"